privacy-scaling-explorations/pse.dev/articles/certificate-transparency-using-newtonpir.md

 - Step 3: Client Decryption

-  - The client decrypts the server’s response using their secret key to retrieve the certificate at the requested index.
+  - The client decrypts the server's response using their secret key to retrieve the certificate at the requested index.

 ### Steps for Integrating NewtonPIR into CT